ZanMax/go-ddns-client/README.md

 service ddns status

 ### IP source
-By default the utility uses the site http://checkip.amazonaws.com/ to use the IP address, but you can change this.
+By default, the utility uses the site http://checkip.amazonaws.com/ to use the IP address, but you can change this.